Go directly to product information

 In stock

-Normal price €7,05 EUR
+Normal price €7,70 EUR

-Normal price Offer price €7,05 EUR
+Normal price Offer price €7,70 EUR

-Unit price €156,67 per kg
+Unit price €171,11 per kg

 Taxes included.
-Shipping costs will be calculated at checkout.
+Postage costs will be calculated at checkout.

-This long pepper is a sharp, unripe pepper with a complex flavor.
+This long pepper is a hot, unripe pepper with a complex flavor.
 It is grown in the Cambodian region of Kampot, famous for its black pepper (Piper nigrum).
 This black long pepper is a versatile pepper for Southeast Asian and European cuisine.

 < illustrations: red long kampot >

-This Kampot pepper is one of the four types of long peppers we have in the store.
-From Japan we have the Javanese long pepper from Ishigaki Jima - currently not available - and from Vietnam the Indian long pepper (Piper longum) from Dak Lak - Binh Duong, and the Cape long pepper (timiz) from Ethiopia.
+This Kampot pepper is one of the four types of long peppers that we have in the store.
+From Japan we also have the Javanese long pepper from Ishigaki Jima - currently not available - and from Vietnam the Indian long pepper (Piper longum) from Dak Lak - Binh Duong, and the Cape long pepper (timiz) from Ethiopia.

 Smell and taste

-• germacrene D *, spicy woody
+• germacreen D *, spicy woody

-• β-caryophyllene *, sweet spicy and woody
+• β-caryophyllene*, sweet spicy and woody

 • 3-carene, citrusy

-• α- and β-pinene *, woody pine odor, as in cumin, pine cone, juniper berry and hemp
+• α- and β-pinene *, woody woody pine odor, as in cumin, pine(cone), juniper and hemp

-• β-myrcene *, spicy aroma, with notes of fruits (mango, grape, peach) and mint
+• β-myrcene*, spicy aroma, with notes of fruits (mango, grape, peach) and mint

-• α-phellandrene *, pleasant citrus and woody pepper flavor
+• α-phellandrene*, pleasant citrus and woody pepper flavor

 Usage

 Use black long pepper in stews and in spice mixtures.
 It goes perfectly with red meat, lamb, duck, terrines, tuna and oily fish.
-In desserts you prefer to use the red, ripe version.
+In desserts, you prefer to use the red, ripe version.

 Features: